DominikBritz/NinjaTrader-indicators-strategies/Indicators/ProperSignalBar/README.md

 `BarMaxSizeInTicks`

 Max. size of the bar in ticks.
-The settings allows filtering out to large signal bars, as the stop loss may be too big.
+The settings allows filtering out too large signal bars, as the stop loss may be too big.

 Default: 25

 `BarMinSizeInTicks`